Vermont Data Broker Registry 2026: How to Opt Out + H 211 Update

 - Budget for higher registration fees — The jump from \$100 to \$900 per year is significant, especially for smaller operators.

 - Audit your data inventory — Know exactly what personal data you hold, where it comes from, and how long you retain it.
+This positions you for both the certification requirement and any future deletion mandate.

 See our data broker opt-out guide for more on how consumers and businesses interact under these regimes.